If you are from Scotland and want to access Pills by Post please visit this website for

 Some clients describe the taste of misoprostol as unpleasant and the texture as chalky.
 Placing the tablets between the cheek and gum is associated with higher rates of nausea, vomiting and diarrhoea.

-You can buy ibuprofen tablets in 200mg or 400mg strengths and your pack may also contain codeine in 15mg or 30mg strengths.
+You can buy ibuprofen tablets in 200mg or 400mg strengths or paracetamol tablets in 500mg strengths from supermarkets and pharmacies.
+If you have requested it and are suitable, your pack will also contain codeine in 15mg strength.
 Codeine is not suitable for anyone under 12 years of age.

 Ibuprofen is for mild to moderate pain.
 Codeine is for moderate to severe pain.
 Paracetamol can be used for mild to moderate pain by those who cannot take ibuprofen.